MrFarland/Encyclopedia-Exandria/documentation/wonderdraft.md

 ---
-name: Documentation
+name: Wonderdraft
-slug: documentation
+slug: wonderdraft
 order: 0
 ---
-# Documentation
+# Wonderdraft
-Atlas Exandria is an ambitious project that aims to create a comprehensive, canon-consistent set of maps for the world of Exandria.
-Maintaining accuracy and consistency requires a great deal of effort and this document was created to help me achieve these goals while simultaneously helping others recreate the look & feel of these maps and even create their own companion maps.
+Atlas Exandria is an ambitious project to create a comprehensive, canon-consistent set of maps for the entire world of Exandria.
+Created using the cartography application [Wonderdraft](https://wonderdraft.net), maintaining consistency across multiple maps requires a great deal of effort.
+This document was created to help me achieve that goals while simultaneously helping others recreate the look & feel of these maps and create their own companion maps.

-## Wonderdraft
-The maps in this atlas were created using the application, [Wonderdraft](https://wonderdraft.net).
-The maps in this atlas were created with Wonderdraft version **1.1.3**.
+The maps in Atlas Exandria were created with [Wonderdraft](https://wonderdraft.net) 1.1.4.

-An advanced cartography application, Wonderdraft provides the cartographer with a range of settings and style choices.
-The following are the settings used to create the look and feel of these maps.
+## Appearance
+While the land depicted in a map is the most important element of any map, the general look & feel of the map is the first thing viewers see and recognize.
+It sets the tone for the map and is nearly as important to the usability of the map as it's accuracy.
+This chapter documents the various settings used to create these maps.

 ### General Settings
+The following settings are universal and used on all maps.
+They define the general look & feel of all maps and can be used to replicate this look & feel for your own maps.

 |||
 |:---|:---|
 | **Textures**            | Worn / Worn   |